 For extra volume and texture you can back-brush each section.
 “Then from the ponytails create a four-strand braid and fasten with elastic.
 Wrap the braids around the top of the head, tucking the end of the braids under, and fasten with bobby pins.”

 This is the look that most sums up beach hair.
 The trick to getting it right is to retain the messy, natural aesthetic but present it in an artful and pretty way.
 “This is a strong trend this season and it’s been on the radar for a while but this time it feels as if it’s being pushed a little more – the hair looks slightly drier, a little saltier, there’s plenty of texture,” comments Sam McKnight, the global stylist ambassador for Pantene and the creator of this look for Paul Smith.

 McKnight simply utilised water to put natural movement and moisture into the hair.
 Volumising mousse is a useful tool to add texture and hold in the shape.

 To keep the shine in the finish, try applying dry oil, such as Pantene’s version: “Delivery is so important.
 It’s key to really move the product around and work it into your hair bit by bit to get that glossy overall finish that stays super light and fluid,” Pantene ambassador Danilo advises.
-Sleek pony is the most classic of all hairstyles and it's ideal for the beach

 Perhaps the most classic of all hairstyles, the enduring, infinitely versatile ponytail is ideal for the beach.
 For those who left their ponytail days behind at secondary school, think beyond dowdy updos of gym class to a far sleeker version.